Applying for a credit card as a new immigrant in the US

 Getting a credit card for the first time can be a bit tricky for anyone.
 But as an immigrant, you may face additional challenges.
 Whether you’ve recently moved to the U.S. or have been a permanent resident for years, there are options available.

-• Secured credit cards and some types of unsecured credit cards that are designed for people who are new to credit may also be available to recent immigrants.
+Recent immigrants may also be candidates for secured credit cards and some unsecured cards designed for people who are new to credit.

-• Becoming an authorized user on someone else’s credit card account could be another option.
+Becoming an authorized user on the established account of a trusted family member or friend could be another option.

 Can immigrants new to the US get credit cards?